stories

 By the way, don’t tell anybody this, but I also have a sneaking suspicion that I may suffer from pathological problems with authority.

 Meanwhile, NEJM put up signs — signs for me, specifically — informing me I had to go the long way round, instead of through their offices.
-It’s not that I minded all that much; the long way meant passing all those nice people in Harvard Health Publications who seemed to be much cooler.
+It’s not that I minded all that much; the long way meant passing all those nice people in Harvard Health Publications who seemed to be much cooler overall.
 But I ignored their helpful signs.
 I don’t know.
 It just seemed so unnecessarily passive aggressive.

 Eventually The New England Journal of Medicine seized the entire sixth floor of the building, including the library staff room, and made the entire floor a no-go zone for all non-employees.
-I’m not saying they did that solely because of me.
-But I have reason to suspect that my name came up in the meetings about it at least twice.
+I’m not saying they did that solely because of me, but I have reason to suspect that my name came up in the meetings about it at least twice.

 Live and learn.
 I suppose.